BEING UPFRONT: A Pictorial Guide to Bodacious Women in Anime--Page 2 (Am-Az)

 Nanako from NKS/ANNSatsuki from NKS/ANN

 Even before the actual OVAs were released, the now-defunct Sony-sponsored anime magazine AX was hyping this puppy (or those puppies, depending on how you look at it) to the teeth in their magazine and elsewhere.
 I even saw a cute standup of Nanako at a Disc Pier in Osaka (and regret not getting my photo taken with it!).
 A scientist named Kyoji Ogami is developing a robot called the Venus 2000, and finds that he only needs a brain for it.
-Enter young, beautiful and healthy as all get-out Nanako Shichigusa, who stays at Ogami General Hospital, training and serving as one very clumsy and put-upon maid/nurse.
-All the while, she serves as a study in extended motion; several posters on rec.arts.anime.misc have said that the Gainax Bounce is now being threatened by the Pioneer Bounce.
+Enter young, beautiful and healthy as all get-out (and stupid) Nanako Shichigusa, who stays at Ogami General Hospital, training and serving as one very clumsy and put-upon maid/nurse.
+All the while, she serves as a study in extended motion; several posters on rec.arts.anime.misc said at the time of its release that the Gainax Bounce was being threatened by the Pioneer Bounce.
 Lady, let those cats outta the bag before they suffocate!
 Yep, she's in this for the fanservice, and there's no disguising that fact whatsoever.
 In the third OVA, a patient is brought in for Dr. Ogami to check out, and he brings in the mysterious and seductive (as long as she's wearing her makeup) Kaoru Satsuki to hypnotize him (and the males in the audience as she walks).
 That is, when she isn't coming on to the patient or Nanako.
 On one hand, Nanako is cute and very bouncy (character design by Toshinari Yamashita, best known for Burn Up W/X), the plot has background elements that need the whole series to unfold, and Dr. Ogami does help Nanako out when she gets in big trouble (that is, in every episode).
-But, on the other hand, she's occasionally bloody irritating (look, you can only exploit clumsiness for laughs for a short time before it goes stale, and man, does her voice ever grate) and, a lot of the time, Dr. Ogami's a total bastard to her, which has resulted in charges of misogyny laid on the series (arguably not true, since Dr. Ogami doesn't treat Satsuki so badly, but you can see where they're coming from).
-I'm thanking Belldandy I didn't buy this blind, but if you're curious about it, I suggest that you rent it first and decide what to do from there.
-The second and third Pioneer volumes aren't as bad as the first in those regards, but the elements are still there, so it's your call.
+But, on the other hand, she's occasionally bloody irritating (look, you can only exploit clumsiness for laughs for a short time before it goes stale, and man, does her voice ever grate) and, a lot of the time, Dr. Ogami's a total bastard to her, which has resulted in some people laying charges of misogyny on the series (arguably not true, since Dr. Ogami doesn't treat Satsuki so badly, but you can see where they're coming from).
+I'm thanking Belldandy I didn't buy this blind, but if you're curious about it, I suggest that you rent it first and decide what to do from there (which is probably the only way to see it now anyway).
+The second and third Pioneer/Geneon volumes aren't as bad as the first in those regards, but the elements are still there, so it's your call.

 Just a Line.